23 Nov 2022

 8. Why do we need a global plan for protecting and restoring nature?

 Globally, nature is in a state of emergency.
 But even here in Australia, our wildlife and iconic natural wonders of the world are in crisis.
-Earlier this year, the government released the State of the Environment report, which said the environment is in a poor state and deteriorating as a result of increasing pressures from climate change, habitat destruction, invasive species, pollution and resource extraction.
+Earlier this year, the government released the State of the Environment report, which said the environment is in a poor state and deteriorating as a result of increasing pressures from global heating, habitat destruction, invasive species, pollution and resource extraction.

 Tackling an issue as big and urgent as nature’s destruction requires change across all areas of society.
 Just like how the Paris Agreement of 2015 united the world against the climate crisis, the global biodiversity framework (GBF) has the power to spark this very change, setting in motion a wave of action and awareness for nature on a global scale.
 Approving the GBF is the crucial first step to heal our broken relationship with nature and put us on the road to recovery.